 This week is crazy busy for me.
-There’s so much going on at home, from preparing for a 15th birthday party for the stepkid, to cleaning out the other stepkid’s room because he moved out and I want my goddamn office space, to trying to build and stain our Adirondack chairs because it was cheaper to DIY-it than to buy them ready-to-sit and I’m all about DIY where I can if it saves me more money for books.
+There’s so much going on at home, from preparing for a 15th birthday party for the stepkid, to cleaning out the other stepkid’s room because he moved out and I want my goddamn office space; to trying to build and stain our Adirondack chairs because it was cheaper to DIY-it than to buy them ready-to-sit and I’m all about DIY where I can if it saves me money for more books.

 PS. whoever decided that Willy Wonka Funko dolls are worth $50 can get bent.
 You’ve ruined a teen’s birthday wish!

 Anyway, through it all, I’m super dedicated to getting some books read and putting some half-assed content up on this clearly amateur blog.

 Today’s post is going to be a personal book blogging existential crisis experience.
 That sounds like a blasty-blast, right?

 I’m going to be working through a thing, so just bear with me and feel free to let me know your opinions in the comments.